Geometry of transcendental singularities of complex analytic functions and vector fields: Singularities of from the perspective of vector fields

 Certainly, the notion of biholomorphism is rigid.
 It is suitable for our present work since we gain flexibility of this notion by applying it to open Jordan domains of $(M, X)$ and under variations of the radius $\rho$.
-Since transcendental singularities can be very complex, not much can be said in general of their geometric structure.
-However, if we restrict ourselves to (direct) logarithmic transcendental singularities, then a clear picture arises.